AMendezF/hello-world/README.md

 Hi mortals!

-AMendezF, I like Python and make ANSI C code.
+Call me AMendezF, I like Python and make ANSI C code.
 I find this page very usefull and I'm trying to learn how to use it.